-It follows from Equation (1) that task duration will be reduced when:
+It follows from Eq.
+1 that task duration will be reduced when:

-$$\Delta CROSS + \Delta WITHIN + \Delta PERSONAL < 0. \tag{2}$$
+(Eq.
+2) $\triangle CROSS + \triangle WITHIN + \triangle PERSONAL < 0$

-Stated in words, Equation (2) indicates that FTS task duration reduction is accomplished when the decrease in duration due to lower within-site coordination and increased personal productivity is larger than the increase in duration due to higher cross-site coordination.
+Stated in words, Eq.2 indicates that FTS task duration reduction is accomplished when the decrease in duration (due to lower within-site coordination and increased personal productivity) is larger than the increase in duration due to higher cross-site coordination.

 This is our central FTS duration equation.
-It captures the essence of our research challenge: to parse these three variables and explore how their negative effects can be mitigated while accentuating the positive effects.
+It captures the essence of our research challenge: to parse these three variables and explore how their negative effects can be mitigated, while accentuating the positive effects.
 We summarize the FTS duration payoff equation with this final proposition:

-Proposition 12: FTS is beneficial for software development speed when the reduction in duration due to reduced within-site coordination, plus increased individual productivity due to time-boxing, is greater than the duration increase due to increased cross-site handoff coordination.
+Proposition 12: FTS is beneficial for software development speed when the reduction in duration due to reduced within-site coordination, plus increased individual productivity due to time-boxing, is greater than the duration increase due to increased cross-site hand-off coordination.

 As with any modeling, we have made simplifying assumptions.
 Here we note two more assumptions not mentioned above, which could be relaxed, thus making the model more complex.
-Notice, however, that as we relax the two assumptions, FTS becomes less attractive:
+Notice, however, that as we relax the two assumptions, FTS becomes less attractive.

-- 1. Personnel are interchangeable.
+- 1) Personnel are interchangeable.
 This is an assumption common to most other models.
-This assumption is not as far-fetched as one might first think; there are a number of software development organizations that have set up mirror sites.
-A mirror site means that groups with similar distribution of programming skills are created in time-dispersed locations (similar to assumptions in other studies [11, 39]).
-Another similar assumption is made in the concept of "extreme (paired) programming" (XP). - No absenteeism.
+This assumption is not as far-fetched as one would first think; there are quite a number of software development organizations that have set up mirror sites.
+A mirror site means that groups with similar distribution of programming skills are created in time-dispersed locations (similar to assumptions in other studies [12, 39]).
+Another similar assumption is made in the concept of "Extreme (paired) Programming" (XP). - 2) No absenteeism.
 If one of the nodes is operating at less than full capacity because of sick days or vacation, then work may be delayed, thus affecting FTS task duration.

-Comparison with Other FTS Models in the Literature
+Comparison to other FTS models in the literature

-As noted before, four recent studies conducted FTS modeling or simulation [26, 39, 41, 42].
-All four studies deal to some extent with the issue of speed, but only two of them [39, 42] inquire whether FTS is beneficial, as we have done in the present study.
-Interestingly, the four studies are complementary in a number of respects: they use different methodologies, assumptions (especially regarding coordination), and objectives.
-Jalote and Jain [26] set out to understand how to optimally allocate FTS tasks to individual nodes using the methodology of critical path and network optimization; Sooraj and Mohapatra [41] set out to understand how to optimally allocate geographical sites in FTS using the methodology of a general sequential mode model; Taweel and Brereton [42] explored FTS sensitivity to overhead and handoffs using a mathematical model; and finally, Setamanit et al. [39] evaluated several global software development configurations, including FTS, using discrete event simulation.
+As noted before, four recent studies conducted FTS modeling or simulation [28, 39, 41, 42].
+All four studies deal to some extent with the issue of speed, while only two of them [39, 42] inquire whether FTS is beneficial, as we have done in the present study.
+Interestingly, the four studies are complementary in a number of respects: they use different methodologies, assumptions (especially regarding coordination) and objectives.
+Jalote & Jain [28] set out to understand how to optimally allocate FTS tasks to individual nodes using the methodology of critical path and network optimization; Sooraj P. & Mohapatra [41] set out to understand how to optimally allocate geographical sites in FTS using the methodology of a general sequential mode model; Taweel & Brereton [42] explored FTS sensitivity to overhead and hand-offs using a mathematical model; and finally, Setamanit, et al. [39] evaluated several global software development configurations, including FTS, using discrete event simulation.